 The only part of the process where you could potentially make mistakes is the part where you add the yeast.
 Yeast is very sensitive to two things: heat and salt.
 To make sure your yeast works its best, remember to use lukewarm water or lukewarm plant milk.
 It should be just warm enough to activate the yeast, but not warmer than 30˚C (86˚F), or the yeast will die out.

-TIP 2: Feed them some sugar, delay salt.
-Another yeast related tip is to add some sugar to the water in which you dissolve the yeast.
-Since yeast feeds on sugar, adding 1/2 tablespoon helps speed up the proofing.
+Sugar early, salt later: another yeast related tip is to add some sugar to the water in which you dissolve the yeast.
+Since yeast feeds on sugar, adding ½ tablespoon helps speed up the proofing.
 Salt, on the other hand, is enemy number one for the yeast, as it will dehydrate it and make it die out.
 To avoid this problem, add the salt after you add some of the flour so that it will never be in direct contact with yeast.

-TIP 3: Double proof your buns.
-It is important, in our opinion, to let the buns proof a second time after you shaped them and placed them on the baking tray.
+Double proof your vegan carrot buns: it is important, in our opinion, to let the buns proof a second time after you shaped them and placed them on the baking tray.
 While not essential, this step will allow the buns to puff up a final time before baking, making them fluffier, taller and rounder.
 You will only need 20 extra minutes, and the result is definitely worth it.

-TIP 4: Let them cool 20 min before digging in.
-This is probably the hardest and meanest tip of all, but you really need to resist the urge to eat the buns while still hot.
+Let them cool 20 min before digging in: this is probably the hardest and meanest tip of all, but you really need to resist the urge to eat the vegan carrot buns while still hot.
 (I am shouting at Louise while I write this, as she is dipping a super hot bun in Rhubard Jam).
 During the cooling, the bun will develop flavour as some of the water trapped in the bun evaporates slowly.